Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 • Links to setting research: For example, public library archives, government or travel guide resources, guides to the fashion and design emblems of a time and place

-• Links to pictures and other media.
-If your main character takes the Paris underground in your story, for example, you could save links to pictures of the Paris Métro (e.g. a Pinterest board you create for visual inspiration)
+• Add links to pictures and other media.
+If your main character takes the Paris Métro, save links to photos for reference.
+You could even make a Pinterest board for visual ideas and link to it in Plottr

 💡Pro Tip: Try using AI to generate an image for a setting from your actual description of it (if you are comfortable using AI this way).
 You may notice ways you could improve your description from what’s absent or stereotypical in the picture